-If you have nerve pain, you know that it can take many forms: burning, tingling, electric, and pins-and-needles are a few of the ways people describe the sensation.
+If you have nerve pain, you know that it can take many forms: burning, tingling, electric, and pins-and-needles.
 But if you have no idea what's causing the pain, you're not alone.
 Millions of people have unexplained nerve pain.
 While traditional medicine can offer some relief, there are a number of other ways to lessen the pain.

 Known Causes of Nerve Pain